UCLALibrary/research-tips/_posts/2018-11-12-prototype-scholarly-reading.markdown

     <iframe width="100%" height="480px" src="https://ucla.box.com/s/ef2zk53drfl7z0ap90jm5uoeh0zdzjbj" frameborder="0" allowfullscreen></iframe>
 </div>

+<p>For more on academic reading, check out our collection of <a href="https://uclalibrary.github.io/research-tips/tutorials/#reading-strategies">reading strategies</a>.</p>

 ## Give it a try:

 <p >Open up a scholarly article and give it a try.
 You may prefer to print the article and work with a pencil and highlighter, or you may prefer to work inside a PDF reader.</p>